 A perfect decoration for your classroom or afterschool program!
 These mittens can be colored with markers or paint, and you can add stickers, gems, and glitter to personalize them even more.
 Each string comes with 3 pairs of mittens, so you can make it a group activity!
 Have 3 students each decorate one pair of mittens that are strung together.
 Then you can have the entire class tie their mittens together for a fun collaborative winter craft project.

 This simple paper craft is great for young kids.
 Use a printable template like this one from Easy Peasy and Fun or create your own.
 Kid can use color pencils, markers or crayons to color and design their winter hats.
 Then, add some cotton balls for warmth.

 Craft Stick Snowflakes

 Make beautiful snowflakes using craft sticks!
-Paint them white, blue, gold, or any other seasonal color.
-Then add glitter, buttons, gems, stickers, and more.
+Paint them white, blue, gold, or any other seasonal color using acrylic paint.
+Then add craft trims like: glitter, buttons, gems, stickers, and more.
 We love the snowflakes made by Crafts by Courtney.
 You can also use glitter glue to decorate the snowflakes, like the one shown below by Not So Idle Hands.

 Find even more winter craft ideas here!